PhillySchoolofAI/DL-Libraries/README.md

 [Google Colab](https://colab.research.google.com/notebooks/basic_features_overview.ipynb#scrollTo=Wej_mEyXQSHc)

+* Colaboratory is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud.
+Colaboratory allows you to write and execute code, save and share your analyses, and access powerful computing resources, all for free from your browser.

 [Jupyter Notebook Documentation](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html)

 * Jupyter Notebook basically allows users to run interactive code and paragraph cells within the same "notebook".
 We will be using Python kernels although there are also Julia and R versions available for viewing at your leisure.